freeyland/kiosk/README.md

 Ansible role: kiosk
 =========

 Creates a chromium website kiosk out of ubuntu server with a very light stack of X and openbox.
 Essentially, it creates two separate systemd services: one for running x environment (startx), and one for running chromium.
 Chromium is restarted upon exiting.
 Both services also start on boot.
 Adapted for touch screen interactivity.
+Will also add a virtual keyboard and script to rotate the screen.

 Requirements
 ------------